ga96tik/SauterSchwabQuadrature.jl/docs/src/Non-Parameterized.md

 `pd` is an object of type `PositiveDistance()`; x is the rule of how many quadrature points are created on both triangles.

-An example of this case can be found at the end of the positive_distance_non_parameterized.jl file in the examples folder.
+An example for this case can be found at the end of the positive_distance_non_parameterized.jl file in the examples folder.